Add Auth Endpoints

 Map Auth Endpoints

-After implementing the auth endpoints, make sure to map them to your application in your Program.cs file.
+After implementing the authentication endpoints, map them in your application's Program.cs file.

 // Program.cs (continued)